keo-platforms/.github/profile/README.md

 # Welcome to Keo Platforms

-We are developing [KeoScout](https://github.com/keo-platforms/keoscout), and open-source content monetization platform.
+We are developing [Keo](https://github.com/keo-platforms/keo), a new kind of blockchain for a new kind of platform.